agalanov/yellowtip-reservations-react/RESERVATIONS_API_DOCUMENTATION.md

 ## Overview

-This document describes the backend API endpoints for the YellowTip Reservations system, which has been converted from PHP to React MUI TypeScript with a Node.js/Express backend.
+This document describes the backend API endpoints for the Myolika Reservations system, which has been converted from PHP to React MUI TypeScript with a Node.js/Express backend.

 ## Base URL